musikid/pjdfstest/book/src/test-declaration.md

 ## Serialized test cases

-Some test cases need functions only available when they are run serialized.
+Some test cases need functions only available when they are run serialized, especially when they affect the whole process.
-An example is changing user (`SerializedTestContext::as_user`), which affects the whole process.
+An example is changing user (`SerializedTestContext::as_user`).
-To have access to these functions, the test should be declared with a `SerializedTestContext` parameter in place of `TestContext` and the `serialized` keyword should be prepended before features.
+To have access to these functions, the test should be declared with a `SerializedTestContext` parameter in place of `TestContext` and the `serialized` keyword should be prepended before features. umask is automatically set to 0 for serialized test cases.

 For example: